Tiendil/blog.feeds.fun/content/posts/2025-010-september-2025-in-feeds-fun/en.md

 **What improved for the users of [feeds.fun](https://feeds.fun)**:

 - Tag variations like `book-reviews`, `book-review` (and so on) now automatically normalize to a one suitable form.
-This should reduce the total number of tags you see in the GUI and improve effect of rules, because they begin apply to more news now.
+This should reduce the total number of tags you see in the GUI and improve the effect of rules, because they begin to apply to more news now.

-ATTENTION: You may need to update your existing rules to use normalized tag forms, because old rules, for now, may still use non-normalized tag forms.
+ATTENTION: You may need to update your existing rules to use normalized tag forms, as some old rules may still use non-normalized forms.
 Or you can just wait — we'll migrate your old rules to normalized tag forms this month.

 **What improved for our self-hosted users**:

-- With tag normalization introduced, you may want to read [new section in README](https://github.com/Tiendil/feeds.fun/tree/main?tab=readme-ov-file#configure-tag-normalizers) and to check the default [normalization configs](https://github.com/Tiendil/feeds.fun/blob/a2e96ecf21ad3e283b0d8f82deea8dd5806caeee/ffun/ffun/tags/fixtures/tag_normalizers.toml) — some normalizers may eat significant amount of RAM and CPU time.
+- With tag normalization introduced, you may want to read [new section in README](https://github.com/Tiendil/feeds.fun/tree/main?tab=readme-ov-file#configure-tag-normalizers) and check the default [normalization configs](https://github.com/Tiendil/feeds.fun/blob/a2e96ecf21ad3e283b0d8f82deea8dd5806caeee/ffun/ffun/tags/fixtures/tag_normalizers.toml) — some normalizers may eat a significant amount of RAM and CPU time.

-This is a short recap; the complete detailed list of changes you may find in our [CHANGELOG](https://github.com/Tiendil/feeds.fun/blob/main/CHANGELOG.md).
+This is a brief recap; for a complete, detailed list of changes, please refer to our [CHANGELOG](https://github.com/Tiendil/feeds.fun/blob/main/CHANGELOG.md).

 ## Roadmap

 Do not forget about our [long-term development plans](https://github.com/users/Tiendil/projects/1/views/1?pane=info).

-Bunch of new tasks were added to the roadmap after research of tags normalization:
+A bunch of new tasks were added to the roadmap after research on tag normalization:

 - [Tag normalization: remove prefix/suffix parts of a tag to produce "parent" tag](https://github.com/Tiendil/feeds.fun/issues/421)
 - [Tag normalization: abbreviations normalization](https://github.com/Tiendil/feeds.fun/issues/422)